 How is lupus managed?

 Lupus can be a complex condition, and treatment depends on how it affects the individual.
 There is no cure, but symptoms can be controlled with the right course of medication.
-Most people with the condition will be referred to a specialist, who can advise on how to manage possible flare-ups.
+Most people with the condition will be referred to a specialist, who can recommend how to manage possible flare-ups.

 Immunosuppressant drugs may help to limit the activity of the condition.
-This may involve drugs such as azathioprine or methotrexate, or biologic therapies like rituximab.
+This might involve drugs such as azathioprine or methotrexate, or biologic therapies like rituximab.

-Symptom-specific treatment can also be recommended.
+Symptom-specific treatment may also be recommended.
 The most common treatments for joint problems are non-steroidal anti-inflammatory drugs (NSAIDs) which can ease the pain from the muscles and joints in lupus.
-For skin-related symptoms, a doctor may suggest a course of corticosteroids.
+For skin-related symptoms, a doctor may suggest a course of corticosteroids, such as Prednisolone.

 How is lupus treated?